dcqueiroga/dotnet-catalog-api/README.md

 # dotnet-catalog-api

-This project provides a simple demonstration of how to create a Web API using DotNet 5.0.
+This project provides a simple demonstration of how to create a Web API using DotNet 5.0, Docker and MongoDB

 Useful hints: